 We acknowledge and realise the difficulty that some families may face due to the lack of digital devices.
 Parents have been given regular reminders to contact the school to discuss any difficulties they may be experiencing or they feel they will experience in the event of a lockdown.
-We have applied for help from the Government support schemes, offering to support families by lending school-owned devices to pupils where no alternative solutions can be found.
-This includes families trying to share one device.
+We have applied for help from the Government support schemes, offering to support families by lending school-owned devices to pupils where absolutely no alternative solutions can be found.
+If we do not receive the support from the Government in time, we can also provide printed materials in the short term which can be returned to school weekly.